hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 **Lumen**: 250
 **Watertightness**: IP X4 (watertight)

-The Black Diamond Storm is a little bit more heavy than the Petzl Tikka XP.
-The Storm works with 4 AAA batteries and can not be charged via USB.
+The Black Diamond Storm is a little bit heavier than the Petzl Tikka XP.
+The Storm works with 4 AAA batteries and cannot be charged via USB.

 <a href="http://amzn.to/2e34Jyw" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">See the Black Diamond Storm</button></a>